Crypto Council For Innovation

 The smart-contract compatible Solana blockchain is emerging as a favorite for metaverse developers.
 The Metaplex Foundation, which is aiming to expand the use cases of Solana NFTs, just raised $46 million from investors including Michael Jordan.
 Meanwhile, Solana Ventures, the strategic investment arm of Solana Labs, recently announced a $150 million fund aimed at funding blockchain-based gaming.

-Why it matters…
+Why the metaverse it matters…

 As we hurtle toward “Ready Player One”-style virtual lives, many questions remain — from technological obstacles (including the need to build foundational infrastructure) to basic questions around whether the metaverse will be built on open, interoperable Web3 protocols or consist of a series of “walled garden”-style closed ecosystems.
 Amid all the buzz — and the inflow of venture funds — it’s important to remember that these are very early days, particularly for the metaverse’s more experimental and open neighborhoods.
 Decentraland, for example, recently sold a plot of virtual land for a record $2.4 million — but tallied just 1,300 unique users in the past 30 days.